Ximmerse/Rhino-X/en/Install-SDK.md

 ![Plugins/RhinoX Folder:](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Plugins-RhinoX-Folder.png)

 This directory contains all the required library.
 Developers must not modify any content in this directory.
+These files are critical computer vision algorithems libaries.

 ## Ximmerse-Assets Directory

-This directory contains Ximmerse devices 3D models.
+This directory contains frequently-used Ximmerse devices 3D models.

 !> Developers can use these models in their own projects.